schaefi/msa/README.rst

 ----------------------------

-MSA sends metrics to a kafka message broker and stores this information in a￼PostgreSQL database.
+MSA sends metrics to a kafka message broker and stores this information in a PostgreSQL database.
 Therefore two config files including the access credentials to these services needs to be created as follows